 • Introduction: Population pressure and resource utilization; pollutants of land, water and air; acute and chronic pollution; standards and guidelines

-• Environmental impact of metal extraction and use Sources, behaviour and impacts; bioaccumulation and toxicity; treatment and bioremediation of land and freshwater with particular reference to mine waste
+• Environmental impact of mineral pollutants - metals and radioactivity: the legacy and risks of radioactive pollutants; bioaccumulation and toxicity; treatment and bioremediation of inorganic pollutants with particular reference to radionuclides and heavy metals.

 • Environmental Impact of agriculture: Impacts on biodiversity; potential conflicts with productivity; chemical inputs and the ‘green revolution’; irrigation and salinization

 • Urbanisation: Impact of sewage on urban water quality and ecology; role of planning in pollution control and enhancing biodiversity; urbanisation and terrestrial biodiversity

 • Environmental impact of air pollution from road transport: Sources and monitoring; air pollutants from transport; impact of ozone and nitrogen dioxide on vegetation and food security